Overview – Mgahinga Gorilla NP

 Mgahinga Gorilla NP is an alternative destination to Bwindi for mountain gorilla tracking in Uganda.
 Mgahinga is part of the Virunga Mountains, which are situated in the border area between Congo, Rwanda and Uganda.
-The habituated gorilla group here used to be quite nomadic and sometimes moved across the border, making this park less reliable for gorilla tracking.
-The group has, however, settled in the area for the last three years and Mgahinga is now considered a reliable option for tracking gorilla.
+As opposed to other gorilla tracking places, including the one in Bwindi NP, there is only one habituated gorilla troop in Mgahinga.
+The gorilla group has been nomadic at times and can sometimes even move across the border.
+This makes the park less reliable for gorilla tracking.
+While there is a very good chance of seeing the gorillas here, sightings are not guaranteed.

 - Mountain gorilla tracking

 - Fantastic scenery with views over volcanic cones

 - Activities include hiking to volcanic peaks, golden monkey tracking, Batwa cultural trail and caving

 - Easier to obtain last minute permits here than in Bwindi

 - The nomadic gorilla group occasionally ventures out of the park

 - Access roads are bad in the rainy season

 - Very expensive gorilla tracking permit (though much cheaper than in Rwanda)